 209 Roger Adams Laboratory, Box C-3

 Urbana, IL 61801-3602

-For admission starting the fall semester, all materials must be received by Jan.
-15 to ensure consideration for any University of Illinois' fellowship awards, and by Feb.
-15 to ensure full consideration of your application for admission to our program.
+For admission starting the fall 2015 semester, all materials will be accepted beginning August 1 and must be received by December 31, 2014 to ensure full consideration for admission to our program and for any University of Illinois' fellowship awards.
+Late applications may not receive full consideration.

 To receive information about the Graduate Program in Chemical & Biomolecular Engineering, please fill out this form.